TheOpenSuite/A-complete-HMIS/README.md

 4. Create new database called my_db (Name can be changed but make sure to change it in the compose file)

-5. Import the .sql file to myphpadmin with the same name.
+5. Import the .sql file to phpMyAdmin with the same name.

 7. Enjoy!